oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

-### Domain life cycle sample scripts
+### Domain lifecycle sample scripts

 The operator provides sample scripts to start up or shut down a specific Managed Server or cluster in a deployed domain, or the entire deployed domain.

 **Note**: Prior to running these scripts, you must have previously created and deployed the domain.
 These scripts make use of [jq](https://stedolan.github.io/jq/) for processing JSON.
 You must have `jq 1.5 or higher` installed in order to run these scripts.
-See the installation options on the [jq downlod](https://stedolan.github.io/jq/download/) page.
+See the installation options on the [jq download](https://stedolan.github.io/jq/download/) page.

 These scripts can be helpful when scripting the life cycle of a WebLogic Server domain.
 For information on how to start, stop, restart, and scale WebLogic Server instances in your domain, see [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle).

-#### Scripts to start and stop a WebLogic Server
+#### Scripts to start and stop a WebLogic Server instance
-The `startServer.sh` script starts a WebLogic Server in a domain.
+The `startServer.sh` script starts a WebLogic Server instance in a domain.
 For clustered Managed Servers, either it increases the `spec.clusters[<cluster-name>].replicas` value for the Managed Server's cluster by `1` or updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource or both as necessary.
 For the Administration Server, it updates the value of the `spec.adminServer.serverStartPolicy` attribute of the domain resource.
 For non-clustered Managed Servers, it updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource.
 The script provides an option to keep the `spec.clusters[<cluster-name>].replicas` value constant for clustered servers.
 See the script `usage` information by using the `-h` option.

 Use the following command to start the server either by increasing the replica count or by updating the server start policy:
 ```